Etharkkum Thunindhavan: Pre-production

 On 25 October 2020, the festival Dusshera, Sun Pictures confirmed the project under the title Suriya 40, which would be Suriya's 40th film as a lead actor; it also marked Pandiraj's second film with the production house after their collaboration with Namma Veettu Pillai.
 Unlike Pandiraj's earlier films, which are based on family emotions and sentiments, such as Kadaikutty Singam and Namma Veettu Pillai, this new project would be an action film with space for commercial elements.
 This would be Pandiraj's second action-based film after Kathakali.
 Pandiraj wrote the story, which is based on the 2019 Pollachi sexual assault case.
-The film's title Etharkkum Thunindhavan was officially announced on 22 July 2021; the title references an identically titled 1976 film in which Suriya's father Sivakumar starred in the lead role.
+The film's title Etharkkum Thunindhavan was officially announced on 22 July 2021; the title references an identically titled 1976 film in which Suriya's father Sivakumar played the lead role.

 Casting

 In November 2020, Rashmika Mandanna was reported to be playing the female lead but Pandiraj refuted rumours about the casting process.
 In January 2021, the production house announced D. Imman would compose the film's music following collaborations with Pandiraj in Kadaikkutty Singam and Namma Veettu Pillai.
 Etharkkum Thunindhavan is Imman's first collaboration with Suriya.
 The same month, Priyanka Mohan was announced as the female lead; it is her second Tamil film following Doctor (2021).
 Her character was announced as Aadhini, Suriya's love interest in the film.
 Sathyaraj too joined the film in a supporting role.
-Rajkiran, who had worked with Suriya in Nandhaa (2001), was announced as part of the film but he was not cast in it.
+Rajkiran, who had worked with Suriya in Nandhaa (2001), was announced as part of the film but he eventually did not feature.
 In February 2021, Soori was announced as a part of the cast; he plays Aadhini's uncle.
 In March 2021, Vinay Rai was announced as the film's antagonist.
 Saran Shakthi played a character with negative shades in the film.
 It was reported the film has 40 significant characters, including Jayaprakash, Saranya Ponvannan and Devadarshini.
 Director-actor K. P. Jagan announced he had been cast in Etharkkum Thunindhavan and joined the second schedule in early September 2021.